So, what exactly is it that I do as a comic character? Greg:

 Well, there is the limited hand mobility, but you'll get used to that.

-Strictly speaking, any outright avoidance
+Strictly speaking, any active avoidance

-of the Lazy Artist
+by a Lazy Artist

 A hand is a mess of overlapping and foreshortened digits, odd wrinkles, and tendons poking out in the strangest of places — plus, while there are only so many different positions that, say, arms or ears or eyes can assume, hands can be found in an almost infinite variety of poses holding an infinite number of things.
 And considering people tend to naturally focus on hands, one minor mistake can ruin an entire picture.
 There are entire sections in art libraries and entire university courses devoted only to hands.
 Bare feet have a similiar problem.